No Knead Bread

 - Turn the oven on to 450F (230C) once the bread is inside.
 Bake the bread with the lid on the dish for 30 minutes.
 After 30 minutes, carefully remove the hot lid from the dish and bake the bread for another 25 to 30 minutes.

-- The bake time will depend on your oven, so keep an eye on it.
+- Baking note: The bake time will depend on your oven, so keep an eye on it.
 Total bake time will be about 1 hour from the moment you place the bread into the cold oven.

 Nutrition